apache/apisix-website/blog/en/blog/2021/12/10/integrate-keycloak-auth-in-apisix.md

     image_url: "https://avatars.githubusercontent.com/u/39793568?v=4"
 keywords:
 - Apache APISIX
+- API Gateway
 - Keycloak
 - Authentication
 - Integration
-description: This article shows you how to use OpenID-Connect protocol and Keycloak for identity authentication in Apache APISIX through detailed steps.
+description: This article shows you how to use OpenID-Connect protocol and Keycloak for identity authentication in API Gateway Apache APISIX through detailed steps.
-tags: [Technology,Authentication]
+tags: [Plugins,Authentication]
 ---

 > This article shows you how to use OpenID-Connect protocol and Keycloak for identity authentication in Apache APISIX through detailed steps.